aknafu12/aknafu12/README.md

 __Back-End Development:__ Proficient in Python, Django, and Node.js for developing scalable and secure server-side applications.

-__Front-End Development:__ Expertise in HTML, CSS, and JavaScript frameworks like React and Angular to create user-centric and responsive web interfaces.
+__Front-End Development:__ Expertise in HTML, CSS, and JavaScript library like React.js  to create user-centric and responsive web interfaces.

 __Full Software Development Lifecycle (SDLC):__ Thorough understanding of the SDLC phases, from project planning and requirements gathering to implementation, testing, and deployment.